Burton Fire District’s Grays Hill Fire Station saves gunshot victims

-BEAUFORT, S.C.—Burton Fire District’s Grays Hill fire station became a proverbial MASH (Mobile Army Surgical Hospital) last evening when two gunshot victims were driven to the station for care.
+BEAUFORT, S.C.—Burton Fire District’s Grays Hill fire station became a proverbial MASH (Mobile Army Surgical Hospital) over the weekend when two gunshot victims were driven to the station for care.

 Just after 11 p.m.
 Saturday, two gunshot victims were brought to Burton Fire District’s Grays Hill fire station for help.